joshuaepstein/JoshuaEpstein/README.md

 Hi 👋 My name is **Joshua Epstein**
 ===============================

-Developer and Designer
+Software Engineer (and Designer)

 ----------------------

-I've been learning to code for about 6 years.
+I've been developing for about 6 years.
 I started with HTML, CSS, JavaScript and Python.
-Since then I have developed minecraft mods in Java and now, developing the frontend and backend for webites using nextjs.
+Since then I have developed minecraft mods in Java, developed the frontend and backend for webites using Next.JS/React and Nest.JS.

 * 🌍  **I'm based in** London
 * 🖥️  **See my portfolio at** [joshepstein.co.uk](http://joshepstein.co.uk)
 * ✉️  **You can contact me at** [josh@joshepstein.co.uk](mailto:josh@joshepstein.co.uk)
-* 🚀  **I'm currently working on** Logicate (More info soon)
+* 🚀  **I'm currently working on** Vault Hunters
 * 😀  **Pronouns** He/him

 ### Skills